Chris Hoy: 2008/09 season

 Hoy did not race at the first major event of the 2009/10 season, the World Cup Classics Event in Manchester on 4 October – 2 November.
 He instead made an appearance to sign autographs and commentate with the BBC.

 He made his return to racing in the UK at the Revolution 22 event in Manchester in December.
 He received a standing ovation from the Manchester faithful at the start of the event when he was introduced to the crowd.
 At this event Hoy won both the Sprint and Keirin competitions, defeating likes of Jason Kenny, Jamie Staff, Ross Edgar, Matthew Crampton and Teun Mulder along the way.
 Hoy competed in the World Cup Classics series' final event in Copenhagen, Denmark in February, helping his team to a gold medal in the team sprint event.
 However, he crashed out during the men's Keirin final and was forced to miss the final day of competition, including the men's sprint.
-Although at first, his injury seemed minor, he returned to Manchester where, following a scan, he was diagnosed with a serious de-gloving injury which finished his season and kept him off his bike for almost 3 months.
+Although at first, his injury seemed minor, he returned to Manchester where, following a scan, he was diagnosed with a serious degloving injury which finished his season and kept him off his bike for almost three months.
 He was unable to compete as planned at the Revolution 24 event in Manchester the following weekend, he did however make an appearance at the event.
-He had to pull out of the World Championships in Poland at the end of March, where he would have attempted to defend 2 World titles, because of the hip injury.
+He had to pull out of the World Championships in Poland at the end of March, where he would have attempted to defend two World titles, because of the hip injury.

 2009/10 season

 Hoy started the 09/10 track season at the National Cycling Centre, Manchester, at the British National Championships where he took only his second (and third) ever individual national titles.
 He took gold medals in the Keirin, Sprint and was part of the Team Sprint Team representing team SKY along with Jamie Staff and Jason Kenny.
 Two weeks later, he raced in round one of the UCI World Cup at the same venue and took gold in the Men's Keirin.
 He then went into day 2 of the competition and took gold in the sprint event, beating fellow Brit Matthew Crampton in the final 2–0.
 A third World Cup gold came in the Team Sprint on the Sunday.
 Having ridden and won 12 events over the weekend, he withdrew from the International Japanese Keirin which was consequently won by Crampton.

-At the 2010 UCI World Championships, Hoy was beaten in the quarter final of the men's sprint event by his German opponent, Robert Förstemann, who won after making an attack from the start line.
+At the 2010 UCI World Championships, Hoy was beaten in the quarter-final of the men's sprint event by his German opponent, Robert Förstemann, who won after making an attack from the start line.
 He was part of the GB men's team sprint that took the bronze.
 In the Keirin event, Hoy won the gold medal, despite crashing in the heats, to take his tenth world title.